 Each of the Participants has executed the Master District Contract with the Master District and obtained the approval of the Master District Contract from the voters of each Participant at elections held separately within the boundaries of each Participant.
-The Master District Contract provides that all Participants shall pay a pro rata share of debt service on the Master District bonds, including the Bonds, the Outstanding Contract Bonds and any future unlimited contract tax bonds based upon each Participant's assessed valuation as a percentage of the total certified assessed valuation in the Service Area.
+The Master District Contract provides that all Participants shall pay a pro rata share of debt service on the Master District bonds, including the Bonds, the Outstanding Contract Bonds, and any future unlimited contract tax bonds based upon each Participant's assessed valuation as a percentage of the total certified assessed valuation in the Service Area.
 Each Participant is obligated to pay its pro rata share of the annual debt service payments from the proceeds of an annual ad valorem contract tax which is not limited as to rate or amount which includes the charges and expenses of paying agents, registrars, and trustees utilized in connection with the Bonds, the principal, interest and redemption requirements of the Bonds and the Outstanding Contract Bonds, and all amounts required to establish and maintain funds established under the Bond Resolution or Trust Indenture.
 Each Participant's pro rata share of debt service requirements will be calculated annually by the Master District; however, the levy of a Contract Tax or other available means of payment is the sole responsibility of each Participant for the purpose of paying its pro rata share of debt service on the Bonds and the Outstanding Contract Bonds.
-The Master District Facilities constructed or acquired to date have been acquired or constructed with funds provided by the Developers, proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2006 (the "Series 2006 Bonds"), and proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2008 (the "Series 2008 Bonds").
-Future water LUE Fee payments, required under the Water Supply Contract, are expected to be paid from surplus funds available from the Series 2006 Bonds, the Series 2008 Bonds, developer advances and any other lawfully available funds of the Master District.
-In December 2008, the Master District acquired the Wastewater Treatment Plant and was assigned Metro's interest in the Wastewater Treatment Contract.
+The Master District Facilities constructed or acquired to date have been acquired or constructed with funds provided by the Developers, proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2006 (the "Series 2006 Bonds"), proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2008 (the "Series 2008 Bonds"), proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2017 (the "Series 2017 Bonds"), proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2018 (the "Series 2018 Bonds"), and the proceeds of the Master District's Unlimited Contract Tax Bonds, Series 2019 (the "Series 2019 Bonds").
+Future water LUE Fee payments will be paid by the homebuilders and the Master District will not reimburse for those water LUE payments.
+In December 2008, the Master District acquired the Wastewater Treatment Plan and was assigned Metro's interest in the Wastewater Treatment Contract.
 The Master District intends to finance future expansions of the Wastewater Treatment Plant through the issuance of bonds.
 Therefore, it is anticipated that no further LUE Fees will be charged for wastewater treatment capacity.
-The Master District Contract also provides for operation and maintenance expenses for facilities constructed or acquired pursuant to the Master District Contract; duties of the parties; establishment and maintenance of funds; assignment; arbitration; amendments; force majeure; insurance; and other provisions.
+The Master District also provides for operation and maintenance expenses for facilities constructed or acquired pursuant to the Master District Contract; duties of the parties; establishment and maintenance of funds; assignment; arbitration; amendments; force majeure; insurance; and other provisions.

-The chart below further describes the Participants and their respective pro rata share of the Master District's outstanding debt, including the Bonds, based upon their aggregate certified 2015 Assessed Valuation.
+The chart below further describes the Participants and their respective pro rata share of the Master District's outstanding debt, including the Bonds, based upon their aggregate certified 2019 Assessed Valuation.

-2015 Certified Pro Rata Share of Pro Rata Share of
+2019 Certified Pro Rata Share of Pro Rata Share of

 Participant Assessed Master District Average Annual

 Name Valuation ^(a) Debt Debt

-Cottonwood Creek \$ 62,536,798 25.77% \$ 195,990
+Cottonwood Creek \$ 208,889,446 40.80% \$ 702,356

-Travis MUD No. 2 146,519,034 60.39% 459,190
+Travis MUD No. 2 234,322,762 45.77% 787,871

-Wilbarger No. 1 27,242,750 11.23% 85,379
+Wilbarger No. 1 61,232,804 11.96% 205,885

-Wilbarger No. 2 6,335,781 2.61% 19,856
+Wilbarger No. 2 7,509,943 1.47% 25,251

-\$ 242,634,363 100.00% \$ 760,415
+\$ 511,954,955 100.00% \$ 1,721,363

-(a) Assessed valuations as of January 1, 2015 as certified by TCAD.
+(a) Assessed valuations as of January 1, 2019 as certified by TCAD.